 So, do I think Rodan + Fields products are “worth it?”
-Yes— I think they’re a fantastic starting off point if you’re just getting into skin care.
-The regimens are simple, easy to follow and last a long time (2-4 months, at least).
+Yes— I think they’re a good starting off point if you’re just getting into skin care.
+The regimens are simple, easy to follow and last a long time (2-4 months).
 Using a 3-step regimen will get you into a good habit caring for your skin, especially once you’re in your thirties and want to prevent signs of aging/be more proactive.
 The regimens aren’t inexpensive by any means, but if you calculated how much it broke down to per month, it’s actually quite reasonable.

 Rodan + Fields was the first time I used retinol/vitamin C products on my skin with any consistency.
 My dermatologist told me that retinol was the gold standard to prevent fine lines and wrinkles and make skin look its best, and I believe it.
 I didn’t use any skin care for about four years (though both pregnancies and nursing), so prior to this, I never had a defined, regular skin care regimen.
 I can see now that if you truly commit to one, the difference can be remarkable.

-In my next post, I’ll be sharing my skin care routine now that I’ve finished my R + F products.
+In my next post, I’ll be sharing my skin care routine now that I’ve finished my R + F products (see it here).
 It involves retinol, vitamin C and my first-ever foray into injections (spoiler alert- it’s botox!)
 Stay tuned!

 PS- you can also really see the progression of my lash growth and thickness in these photos.
 I use Rodan + Fields Lash Boost and swear by it!
 I had the same results with it as I did with Latisse!